 For any business to succeed, it needs to continually acquire and convert new customers, then engage and retain them.
-The proliferation of big data, made possible by advances in technology, the internet, and social media, have allowed businesses to capture large amounts of customer and operational information.
-Analyzing this data gives business leaders’ visibility into every facet of their organization, from marketing to operations, and helps to inform actionable outcomes.
-Every business can benefit from becoming more data-driven; it helps them understand their customers, perform operations more efficiently, and guide decision-making.
+The proliferation of big data, made possible by advances in technology, the internet and social media, has allowed businesses to capture large amounts of customer and operational information.
+With the expansion of big data came a need for big data analytics.

 Customer Satisfaction Analysis